jesselessa/jesselessa/README.md

 ## 👋 Hi, I'm @jesselessa, a full stack developer based in Paris, France

-- 👩🏽‍💻 I'm a former lawyer converted to web development
+- 👩🏽‍💻 I've been a lawyer for eleven years before retraining professionally as a web developer
-- 🌱 My stack includes JavaScript, jQuery, React, React Native, Node.js, Express, MySQL/PostgreSQL, MongoDB...
+- 🌱 My stack includes JavaScript, jQuery, React, React Native, Redux, Node.js, Express, MySQL/PostgreSQL, MongoDB...
 - 💞️ In addition to programming, my other passions are cooking and traveling
 - 💼 I’m looking to collaborate on exciting and meaningful projects